MarcinekWr/Bestseller-Data-Scraper-and-Analysis/README.md

 ## Raport in Power BI

-## Quick
+## Quick overview

-After successfully installing libraries, we run a data_scraper.py code but we need to make sure that we change variable path = '' to a location where files should be saved and file the database connection parameters
+After successfully installing the libraries, we need to run the data_scraper.py code.
+However, make sure to change the variable path = '' to the location where the files should be saved, and fill in the database connection parameters.
+Note that it only works on the Polish Amazon website because the cleaning and filtering is specified to this language.
+However, with a few changes, it can also work for different regions websites.

 Database parameters